United Kingdom Vacation Tips

 Beaches and more around the UK

-There are good beaches dotted around the UK's coastline.
-Some will get overcrowded in good weather and may be overdeveloped.
+There are good beaches dotted around the U.K’s coastline.
+Some get overcrowded in good weather and during school holidays and may be overdeveloped.
 It all depends what you want.

-All of these areas have much more but this will give you a taster of what is on offer and what would maybe make for a great base.
+All of these areas have much more to offer but this will give you a taster of what is on offer and what would maybe make for a great base.